-The Charles Darwin Research Center is located on Santa Cruz Island right next door to the very comfortable luxury-class Red Mangrove Hotel.
+The Charles Darwin Research Center is located on Santa Cruz Island right next door to the very comfortable luxury-class Galapagos Habitat Hotel.
 The hotel also offers a very nice restaurant for lunch and dinner even if you’re not staying at the hotel itself.

 At the Charles Darwin Research, enjoy a trail walk around the various exhibitions to learn more about this incredible group of islands.
 In addition to seeing the exhibits and giant tortoises, there is also access to a small beach, different lookouts, and video presentations.